christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 WE CAN SEE THE BASKET ATTENTION WEIGHTS DOMINATING OVER BOX ATTENTION WEIGHTS CONSISTENTLY AFTER LAYER 22!

 In the last layer the model wants to focus on facts, but the facts are supressed

+The query/key/value logit differences provide the evidence of the circuit

+In layer 22 head 2 suggests global context consideration in prediction as the earlier mentioned basket tokens are heavily attended to by the key vectors (I think)